-This month, two studies show that the more processed foods you eat, the more likely you are to suffer a heart attack or colon cancer.
+Two studies show that the more processed foods you eat, the more likely you are to suffer a heart attack or colon cancer:

 • Researchers followed 3,000 middle-aged people, average age 53, for 18 years and found out that the more ultra-processed foods they ate, the more likely they were to suffer a heart attack.
 Each daily serving of ultra-processed food increased heart attack risk by seven percent, and increased risk of death from a heart attack by nine percent (J Am Coll Cardiol, Mar 2021;77(12):1520–1531).
 They found that heart attacks were associated specifically with eating processed meats, bread, salty snack foods, and soft drinks.
 Other studies have shown similar results (BMJ, 2019;365).